mohamedfattouhy/Titanic_Challenge/README.md

 # Titanic_Project

-The goal of this project is to know if it is better to be a woman or a man to survive.
-Finally, we will try to create a function to predict, from different characteristics, if a person has survived or not.
+In this project, we will try to create a function to predict, from different characteristics, if a person has survived or not.

 ![alt text](https://img.over-blog-kiwi.com/1/04/49/45/20181026/ob_6c1a3f_titanic-via-encyclopedia-titanica-2.jpg)